Phayre's leaf monkey: Activity budget

-The Phayre’s Leaf Monkey is diurnal and arboreal.
+The Phayre's Leaf Monkey is diurnal and arboreal.
 The average life span of it being 20–30 years, in the wild, and an average of 28.3 in captivity.

-A study conducted in the Satchari National Park, Bangladesh, found on average the Phayre’s leaf Monkey spends, most of its time foraging and feeding (40.7%), the rest is spent traveling (31.8%), resting (18.3%), grooming (7.8%) and playing (1.4%).
+A study conducted in the Satchari National Park, Bangladesh, found on average the Phayre's leaf Monkey spends, most of its time foraging and feeding (40.7%), the rest is spent traveling (31.8%), resting (18.3%), grooming (7.8%) and playing (1.4%).
 It is seen that males and juveniles tend to spend more time moving than adult females, who also have the highest percentage of resting among them.
 It is noticed that the activity patterns have variations based on habitats, seasons, and food availability, for example, food shortages lead to increased travel time.
 The variation in caloric content of different foods have shown to affect the energy budgets, i.e., poor quality food leads to higher feeding distribution to maintain the caloric requirements.

 Diet

-The Phayre’s leaf monkey is a folivore.
+The Phayre's leaf monkey is a folivore.
 It feeds on leaves, shoots, seeds, flowers, gum, and fleshy parts of fruits.
 The diet varies between seasons and different regions, showing adaptation to the local flora.

-In Dampa Tiger Reserve, the Phayre’s langurs feeds on Citrus grandis, Gmelina arborea, Ficus maclellendii, Buetneria pilosa, with a preference towards bamboos such as Musa ornata, Melocanna baccifera and Dendrocalamus longispathus during summer.
+In Dampa Tiger Reserve, the Phayre's langurs feeds on Citrus grandis, Gmelina arborea, Ficus maclellendii, Buetneria pilosa, with a preference towards bamboos such as Musa ornata, Melocanna baccifera and Dendrocalamus longispathus during summer.
 Plant parts with less fiber and high proteins and sugars such as young leaves are usually preferred while foraging.
 In Satchari National Park in Bangladesh, they feed primarily on Ficus hispida, Albizia chinensis, and Vachellia nilotica.

 The high bamboo consumption in their diets is attributed to the abundance of this plant in North-East India because of its invasive nature.
-Phayre’s langurs living in local rubber plantations in Mizoram majorly consume leaves of Hevea brasiliensis showing that diet is affected by the plant diversity in its home range.
+Phayre's langurs living in local rubber plantations in Mizoram majorly consume leaves of Hevea brasiliensis showing that diet is affected by the plant diversity in its home range.

 In Tripura, India, it mainly feeds on leaves of Albizia procera, Albizzia lebbek and A. stipulata, Melocanna bambusoides, Macaranga denticulata, Callicarpa arborea, Dillenia pentagyna, Litsea sp., Mikania scandens, Gmelina arborea, Artocarpus chaplasha, Syzygium fruticosum, Ficus racemosa, Ficus hispida, Ficus indica and F. fistulosa.

 Conservation

-The IUCN Red List has deemed the population of Phayre’s langur to be decreasing.
-The recent reclassification of Phayre’s langur has led to the underestimation of the status of the decline in the specie’s population.
+The IUCN Red List has deemed the population of Phayre's langur to be decreasing.
+The recent reclassification of Phayre's langur has led to the underestimation of the status of the decline in the species' population.
 It is also listed in the CITES Appendix II, to protect its illegal poaching and trading locally.
-The major threats to Phayre’s langur are habitat destruction, fragmentation, logging, roadkill, ecotourism, electrocution and hunting.
+The major threats to Phayre's langur are habitat destruction, fragmentation, logging, roadkill, ecotourism, electrocution and hunting.